Updated: Mar 12

 "God said to Moses, “I AM WHO I AM”; and He said, “Thus you shall say to the sons of Israel, ‘I AM has sent me to you.’”
 God, furthermore, said to Moses, “Thus you shall say to the sons of Israel, ‘The LORD, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you.’
 This is My name forever, and this is My memorial-name to all generations."
 Exodus 3:14-15 (NIV)

-Besides God proving to the Israelite elders that He had indeed sent Moses, He was also preparing to reveal Himself and His Almighty power to the Egyptians which unfolds in an elaborate display of signs and wonders and Egypt being punished by nine plagues - frogs, gnats, flies, the death of all livestock, boils, hail, locusts, darkness and the death every firstborn son.
-I'm going to cover this in an upcoming blog too related to our future bible study lessons.
-The reason I mention it now is because God knew Pharaoh's heart, which was led by Satan and because of how the Egyptians had abused His people.
-First off, it's important to understand God's preparation process and how He set Pharaoh (Satan) up for destruction, which is what we cover in Lesson 20 of our free Bible Study classes this week.
-Having completed the book of Genesis, we now study the book of Exodus and how God delivered the Israelites from the Egyptians, and in upcoming classes we'll see how distrusting and disobedient human nature is, all because people buy into Satan's lies rather than God's eternal faithfulness.
+Besides God proving to the Israelite elders that He had indeed sent Moses, He was also preparing to reveal Himself and His Almighty power to the Egyptians which unfolds in an elaborate display of signs and wonders and Egypt being punished by ten plagues - blood, frogs, gnats, flies, the death of all livestock, boils, hail, locusts, darkness and the death every firstborn son.
+The reason I mention this is because God knew Pharaoh's heart, which was led by Satan and because of how the Egyptians had abused His people.
+First off, it's important to understand God's preparation process and how He set Pharaoh (Satan) up for destruction.
+We learn in the book of Exodus how God delivered the Israelites from the Egyptians, we see how distrusting and disobedient human nature is, all because people buy into Satan's lies rather than God's eternal faithfulness.
 This turns our attention towards ourselves and moves us to reflect on how we do this too - no matter how faithful God is, no matter how He reassures us He will make a way, put His words in our mouths and send His chosen ones to aid us, we still make excuses and want to back down.
 Why?
 Because Satan influences us and doesn't want us to succeed.
 He's terrified that if we rise in our faith and do what the Lord instructs us to do we will grow in number and destroy his kingdom.
 Although this is inevitable, and although he's already been defeated by what Jesus Christ did on the cross for us, he wants us to forget this by believing his lies about how small, insignificant and ill-equipped we are.
 Let me add here, that rising into God's calling for our lives is done through our faith and trust in Him and has NOTHING to do with self-empowerment, self-reliance or believing in yourself to get it right.
 It's ALL about believing in God to be with us, Christ and the the Holy Spirit in us and acting in accordance with God's will and timing for our lives, not what we want or don't want.

 Has the Lord called you into something you don't feel equipped to do?
 Are you protesting and giving the Lord every excuse under the sun why you can't do what He's instructing you to do?
 Jonah also fled when God gave him instruction because he felt ill-equipped and was afraid.
-Keep this in mind when you listen to this week's recording and decide whom you are glorifying, God Almighty, or Satan?
+Whom are you glorifying, God Almighty, or Satan?
 Remember to read my blog on who Satan is and how he influences us.